MicrosoftDocs/office-developer-exchange-docs/docs/exchange-web-services/how-to-refresh-configuration-information-by-using-autodiscover.md

 description: "Learn how and when to refresh configuration information for your Exchange connection by using Autodiscover."
 ---

-# How to: Refresh configuration information by using Autodiscover
+# Refresh configuration information by using Autodiscover

 Learn how and when to refresh configuration information for your Exchange connection by using Autodiscover.